tsessk/sae_diploma/README.md

 2. Using Sparse Autoencoders (SAE) to inspect and analyze the internal weights
 3. Comparing the internal representations between the original and fine-tuned models

-For a detailed explanation of the research methodology, please see the [Methodology](METHODOLOGY.md) document.

 ## Installation